phetsims/calculus-grapher/doc/model.md

 ## Common Controls

 A control panel, on the right hand side, houses the drawing tools and viewing options.
 The first control is a slider that controls the width of the curve.
-The default position is the third tick mark.
 Sliding to the right makes the curve wider and sliding to the left makes it narrower.

-A selection of vertical radio buttons allows the user to pick from a variety of functions.
-Once the user select a portion of the graph, the function will update itself with the appropriate function.
+Radio buttons allows the user to pick from a variety of "curve manipulation" functions.
+Once the user selects a portion of the graph, the function will update itself with the appropriate function.

-An undo and zero buttons appear under the vertical radio buttons.
+Undo and Eraser buttons appear under the vertical radio buttons.
 The _Undo_ button, represented by a back arrow, erases the last change done to the function.
-The application of the _Zero_ button, represented by an eraser, sets the function f(x) to zero for all x values.
+The Eraser button resets the function f(x) to its initial state (which is typically y=0).

-The simulation includes a reference line checkbox, indicated by a vertical line.
-When checked, the reference line will appear in the play space.
+Below the control panel is a "Reference Line" checkbox, indicated by a vertical line.
+When checked, the Reference Line will appear on the graphs.
 The reference line spans all the graph and the x-position of the reference line is controlled by the user.

-Zoom control buttons are available on the left hand side of the derivative and integral graphs.
+Zoom buttons are available on the left hand side of the derivative and integral graphs.
 It allows the user to upscale or downscale the y-axis.

-The simulation includes a grid Checkbox.
+Also below the control panel is a Grid checkbox.
 When checked, each graph will contain independent internal gridlines.
 The gridlines will scale accordingly to the zoom level.

 Settings can be found in the _Simulation_ tab of the _Preference_ dialog.
 The five settings are: